openshift-pipelines/pipelines-as-code/docs/content/docs/guide/authoringprs.md

 You can then use the template variable `{{ trigger_comment }}` to get the actual comment and do some action based on for example the comment content.
+There is a restriction with the trigger_comment variable we modify it to replace the newline with a `\n` since the multi-line comment can cause a issue when replaced inside the yaml.
+It is up to you to replace it back to newline, for example with shell scripts you can use `echo -e` to expand the newline back.

 Note that the `on-comment` annotation will respect the `pull_request` [Policy]({{< relref "/docs/guide/policy" >}}) rule, so only users into the `pull_request` policy will be able to trigger the